Personal Loans After Bankruptcy

 Should I Apply for a Loan After Bankruptcy?

 Making sure you are in a stable financial situation after bankruptcy is a good idea before thinking about applying for a loan at that time.
 Having a repayment plan that you can stick to before taking on more debt is imperative.
-That being said, taking out a loan and repaying it on time and in full can be a good way to rebuild your credit.
+That being said, taking out a loan and repaying it on time and in full can be a good way to help rebuild your credit.

-Before applying for an unsecured personal loan, meaning a loan is not secured by collateral, it’s a good idea to get copies of your credit reports from the three major credit reporting agencies: Equifax, Experian, and TransUnion.
+• Before applying for an unsecured personal loan, meaning a loan is not secured by collateral, it’s a good idea to get copies of your credit reports from the three major credit reporting agencies: Equifax®, Experian®, and TransUnion®.
 Make sure that your reports represent your current financial situation and check for any errors.

-If you filed for Chapter 7 bankruptcy and had your debts discharged, they should appear with a balance of $0.
+• If you filed for Chapter 7 bankruptcy and had your debts discharged, they should appear with a balance of $0.
 If you filed for Chapter 13, the credit report should accurately reflect payments that you’ve made as part of your repayment plan.

-Next, you can consider getting prequalified for a personal loan and comparing offers from several lenders.
+• Consider getting prequalified for a personal loan and comparing offers from several lenders.
 They will likely ask you to supply contact and personal information as well as details about your employment and income.

-If you see a loan offer that you like, you’ll complete an application and provide documentation about the information you provided.
+• If you see a loan offer that you like, you’ll complete an application and provide documentation about the information you provided.
 Most lenders will consider your credit history and debt-to-income ratio, among other personal financial factors.

-You may want to think carefully before considering “no credit check” loans: They typically have high fees or a high annual percentage rate (APR).
+• You may want to think carefully before considering “no credit check” loans: They typically have high fees or a high annual percentage rate (APR).

 💡 Quick Tip: Fixed-interest-rate personal loans from SoFi make payments easy to track and give you a target payoff date to work toward.